 Whether you are planning to stay here for a few days or longer, you won’t need to think hard about what to do in Ho Chi Minh next.

-The Best Things to Do in Ho Chi Minh City
+Top Things to Do in Ho Chi Minh City

 Unlike Hanoi, Ho Chi Minh can come across as cold as ice on the first account.
 It’s big and it's busy.
 But beneath the tough surface, there’s a city of many layers, eager to be discovered.